salsify/ember-cli-dependency-lint/README.md

     └── ember-wormhole@0.5.1
 ```

-Your package manager notices the conflicting version requirements for `ember-wormhole` and helpfully makes sure each addon gets the version its asking for.
-Your final built application will only have one copy of `ember-wormhole`, though—which version will it be?
+Your package manager notices the conflicting version requirements for `ember-wormhole` and helpfully makes sure each addon gets the version it's asking for.
+But your final built application will only have one copy of `ember-wormhole`—which version will it be?

 In the end, Ember CLI will merge both versions together, with files from one version clobbering files from the other whenever they have the same name.
 This also means either `ember-modal-dialog` or `ember-power-select` will wind up attempting to use a version of `ember-wormhole` that it's not expecting, which can lead to anything from hard exceptions to subtle behavioral bugs.